- Undergraduate Students

 - register for or drop classes if you’re unable to do this yourself

-Do I need an appointment or can I do a walk-in meeting with an advisor?
+Do I need an appointment or can I do a walk-in meeting with an Academic Advisor?

-Walk-ins are available the first two weeks of the term, Tuesday and Thursday from 8:30 until 11:30 a.m., and on the 10th week Friday, which is the last day to drop a full-term course.
-All other times to meet with an advisor is by appointment.
+Walk-ins are available the first two weeks of each term and every Thursday from 8:30-11:30am & 1:00-4:00pm.
+Walk-ins will also be available on the 4th Friday (last day to drop a full-term course) and 10th Friday (last day to withrdaw from a full-term course) of each term.
+All other times to meet with an Advisor is by appointment.

 Be Prepared for Appointments